lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc-lt.md

 ### Parameters for Static Context Header Compression and Fragmentation (SCHC) {#Config}

+These scenarios may use SCHC header compresion capability to improve the transmission of IPv6 packets.
+The use of SCHC for IoT application MUST be considered to improve the devices connectivity.

 * SCHC Context initialization.
 The application layer handles the static context; consequently, the context distribution must be according to the application's capabilities, perhaps utilizing IP data transmissions up to context initialization.
 Also,